nasselk/BinaryPack/README.md

 ```

 3. Run examples directly with Node (if using ESM and TypeScript is compiled to JS), or run with ts-node / bun if you prefer.

+## Notes

+The inline documentation (JSDoc comments) and portions of this README were partially written with AI assistance.

 ## License